 - Pour bleach in

 - Recirculate water from the house back into the well.
 I used a hose connected to the spigot next to the pump for an hour or so.
 The goal: mix the bleach into the water and make sure that the treated water is entering the house.

 - Hook up the hose, position it in the well so that it’s below and clear of the electrical connections, gaffer’s tape to hold it in position.

 - THEN turn on the pump breaker and start the water through the hose (goal: avoid electric shock while setting the hose up)

 - Turn off hot water heater breaker (we’re going to use “running out of hot water” as the clue that the water has been replaced in the tank in a few steps)

 - Remove the element/screen from the water filter (in anticipation of either cleaning it with bleach or replacing it at the end)

-- Two person operation once the bleach-water has been nicely mixed with the hose going back into the well.
-One person turns off the pump breaker after the other has gone back out to the well.
-Once the breaker’s off, run a little chlorinated water out of the hose down the sides of the well casing before shutting the hose off. (breaker-off is to avoid electric shock while squirting the hose)
+- Once the bleach-water has been nicely mixed with the hose going back into the well: one person shuts off the recirculating hose and turns off the pump breaker while the other goes back out to the well.
+Once the person is back at they well, the inside person turns the hose back on and the person at the well runs a little chlorinated water out of the hose down the sides of the well casing. (breaker-off is to avoid electric shock while squirting the hose)